rob1997/CereBro/README.md

             new WeatherTool()
         });
 ```
 `AIChatProvider` is the Chat Provider for the AI model you want to use, and `ConsoleChatDispatcher` is the Dispatcher that will handle the conversation.
-You'll have to replace `AIChatProvider` with an implementation of the `IChatProvider`, you can use once the [supported](#supported) providers, or you can (implement)[] your own.
+You'll have to replace `AIChatProvider` with an implementation of the `IChatProvider`, you can use once the supported section under [Models](#models) providers, or you can (implement)[] your own.

 To create a new Tool, you need to create a new class that implements the `ITool` interface.
 You can then implement the `Execute(JToken arguments)` method to run/execute your Tool.
 You can find examples of Tools [here](https://github.com/rob1997/CereBro/tree/main/src/CereBro/Tools/Examples).